primer/view_components/docs/content/statuses.md

 title: Statuses
 ---

-Each component is given a status that explains the component's maturity level.
+Each component is assigned a status for its maturity level:

 | Status         | Meaning                                                                |
 | -------------- |------------------------------------------------------------------------|